Everett officer shot during robbery response released from hospital

 Another officer fatally shot the person believed to have shot House in the head as that person ran across the street to a nearby car dealership.

 Authorities were searching Wednesday for three people in the robbery investigation who were not involved in the shootings, according to a spokesperson for the interagency team.
-Police had not identified or arrested any suspects Thursday evening.
+Police had not identified or arrested any suspects as of Thursday evening.

 “We look forward to Officer House taking the time he needs to recover from his injuries and look forward to welcoming him back to his crew and community when he’s ready,” Everett police Chief Dan Templeman said in a statement Thursday.